 Students are responsible for forming their Research Progress Committee before the start of their second year.
-A list of the assembled committee must be emailed to sspb@rice.edu.
+A committee list must be emailed to sspb@rice.edu.
+The Research Progress Committee is different from the thesis committee; however, students commonly request that their Research Progress Committee members serve on their Thesis Committees.

 Committee role.
-The purpose of the committee is to evaluate the student's research progress by administering the Admission to Candidacy Exam (A-exam) before the end of their fifth semester in residence.
+The purpose of the committee is to evaluate the student's research progress by administering the Admission to Candidacy Exam (A-exam).
+The A exam must occur prior to the end of their fifth semester in residence.
 This committee will also read, critique, and provide feedback on the student's annual progress reports, and the committee administers the student's final oral defense and evaluates the formal written proposal.

 Committee structure.
-The student in consultation with their thesis advisor should determine the composition of their Research Progress Committee, which must include a minimum of three Rice tenured or tenure-track faculty members affiliated with the SSPB Program with primary appointments within at least two different departments.
+In consultation with their thesis advisor, students should determine the composition of their Research Progress Committee, which must include their thesis advisor and a minimum of three Rice tenured or tenure-track faculty members affiliated with the SSPB Program with primary appointments within at least two different departments.
 Additional members are allowed.